bprakash/CukeRestSalad/README.md

     And The response should contain "//book" with 4 elements And The response is empty
 ```

+##Latest release:
+Release 1.0.1

+## How to contribute
 These are just a few steps I could think of.
-Please go ahead and contribute more steps if you think it is appropriate.
-Else suggest any other step that is needed and I will add them.
+If there are any other feature that you wish for, please go ahead and create the same in the [issue tracker](https://github.com/cukesalad/CukeRestSalad/issues).
+I will make best efforts to add them ASAP.
+If you wish contribute by coding, please fork the repository and raise a pull request.